D4wnstar/aetherwisp/Analisi/Analisi reale/Equazioni differenziali/Equazioni differenziali parziali/Casi importanti/Laplace's equation.md

 $$\frac{1}{\phi}\frac{ \partial ^{2}\phi }{ \partial x^{2} } =C_{1},\qquad \frac{1}{\theta}\frac{ \partial ^{2} \theta }{ \partial y^{2} } =C_{2}$$
 and thus $C_{1}=-C_{2}$.
 Renaming them to $k^{2}$, we get
 $$\frac{ \partial ^{2}\phi }{ \partial x^{2} } =k^{2}\phi,\qquad \frac{ \partial ^{2}\theta }{ \partial y^{2} } =-k^{2}\theta$$
-Since these are just [[Oscillatore armonico|harmonic oscillators]], we have the solution
+Since these are just [[Harmonic oscillator|harmonic oscillators]], we have the solution
 $$\psi(x,y)=(Ae^{kx}+Be^{-kx})(C\sin ky+D\cos ky)$$
 Determining the constants $A$, $B$, $C$ and $D$ requires knowing the boundary conditions, which depends on the problem.
 The important part is that the solution is not expressible in closed form, as solving this equation gives us an infinite number of possibilities.
 Each solution individually is likely not the description of the system at hand, but they possess the important property of linearity, that is, the sum of several solutions is still a solution.
 Thus, it is possible to [[combinazione lineare|linearly combine]] several solutions (an infinite number, actually), to describe the state of the system.
 As an example, it may take the form
 $$\psi(x,y)=\sum_{n=1}^{\infty} c_{n}e^{-n\pi x/a}\sin\left( \frac{n\pi x}{a} \right)$$